Guo-baiyi/granular-material-classification/README.md

 2. **Model Training**: Training a CNN model using the extracted features and corresponding labels.
 3. **Prediction**: Using the trained model to predict particle size metrics for new images.

-## Summary of Two Approaches to Obtain Grain Size

-In this project, we explored two distinct approaches to obtain the grain size of granular materials using advanced computer vision techniques.
-These approaches include the use of regression models and segmentation methods.
-Below is a detailed summary of each approach.

 #### Comparative Analysis